MicrosoftDocs/win32/desktop-src/WmiSdk/requiring-an-encrypted-connection-to-a-namespace.md

 ---
-Description: 'You can require that client scripts and applications establish an encrypted connection for authentication by adding the RequiresEncryption qualifier to the Managed Object Format (MOF) .mof file that creates the namespace.'
+Description: You can require that client scripts and applications establish an encrypted connection for authentication by adding the RequiresEncryption qualifier to the Managed Object Format (MOF) .mof file that creates the namespace.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '07b225a2-3834-4879-beae-f5b9180d112f'
+ms.assetid: 07b225a2-3834-4879-beae-f5b9180d112f
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Requiring an Encrypted Connection to a Namespace
+title: Requiring an Encrypted Connection to a Namespace ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Requiring an Encrypted Connection to a Namespace